Do you need a low oxalate diet?

 Low Oxalate Diet is Not Easy to Follow

 I know that from the many comments on this site, from decades of practice, too.
 One can lower diet oxalate.
 Those who form calcium oxalate stones are well advised to be wary of high oxalate intake.
 But why strive to go below 200 mg of diet oxalate when you can just eat more calcium and less sodium which helps your bones and your blood pressure?
 Let us make that diet – higher calcium, lower sodium our goal.
-With it, you need not so much a ‘very low’ as a moderately low – 200 mg – oxalate diet and that is enough.
+With it, you need not so much a ‘very low’ as a moderately low – 200 mg – oxalate diet and that may be enough.

 Let Us Focus Elsewhere and Better